-Anyone performing inspections related to 49 Title 49, CFR §192.739 and §192.743 must be operator qualified; therefore, the operator should seek technical assistance from qualified individuals (e.g. contractors) in order to comply with this requirement especially if regulator disassembly or station re-design is necessary.
-Any documentation provided by manufacturer(s) related to each type of regulator used on the system must be retained as long the equipment is in use.
+Anyone performing inspections related to Title 49, CFR §192.739 or §192.743 must be operator qualified.
+The operator should seek technical assistance from qualified individuals (e.g., contractors) in order to comply with this requirement, especially if regulator disassembly or station re-design is necessary.
+Any documentation provided by a manufacturer related to each type of regulator used on the system must be retained for as long the equipment is in use.

-THE OPERATOR IS CAUTIONED NOT TO OPERATE, MAINTAIN, OR DISASSEMBLE REGULATORS OR RELIEF VALVES WITHOUT BEING TRAINED ON SUCH EQUIPMENT BY THE REGULATOR MANUFACTURER OR A QUALIFIED INDEPENDENT CONSULTANT.
+THE OPERATOR IS CAUTIONED NOT TO OPERATE, MAINTAIN, OR DISASSEMBLE REGULATORS OR RELIEF VALVES WITHOUT BEING PROPERLY TRAINED ON SUCH EQUIPMENT BY THE REGULATOR MANUFACTURER OR A QUALIFIED INDEPENDENT CONSULTANT.

-A record of this annual inspection must be kept.
+A record of this annual inspection must be kept [Title 49, CFR §192.603(b)].
 A sample form is provided below.